From The Acadian Xenolinguistic Encyclopedia, 4th ed.

 Slaar is a criminal creole spoken in those lawless areas of the known galaxy, which combines native alien Slaar grammar (from the language called Slartaal) with an eclectic vocabulary of Scythian, Tellurian, and Unispeak loanwords.
 It has no official status in any Eparchy.

-Slaar is one of the three major linguae francae of the former Interstellar Convergency and the present Celestial Commonwealth; however, its base of speakers are ill-defined except for their lawlessness, and are scattered across more remote regions, with no sense of group identity or nationality.
+Slaar is one of the three major linguae francae of the former Interstellar Convergency and the present Celestial Commonwealth; however, its base of speakers is ill-defined except for its lawlessness, and is scattered across more remote regions, with no sense of group identity or nationality.
 It was the most commonly spoken language in the Earth Quarantine Zone before the inception of the Progenitor Project; after the collapse of the Commune, it has begun to replace Unispeak as the standard language of the decrepit collectivist worlds, because of the influx of displaced criminals and prisoners.
 Its simplistic grammar and somewhat childish phonology have facilitated this surge in linguistic prominence.

 It is a derivative of a now-unspoken alien language, Slartaal, spoken by the non-Sapien Slarlaasi species, which was known for producing some of the worst outlaws in the Outer Rim; the Slarlaasi race was eventually eradicated by the Shatarins, who hunted them to extinction, considering their meat a sublime delicacy.
 However, the Slarlaasi language had already begun to take hold among Sapien smugglers and pirates, and over the years borrowed a significant number of words from the more prominent Scythian, Tellurian, and Unispeak (with some Anglic).
 This creole continues to be spoken even after the extermination of the Slarlaasi.
 In fact, it is more widespread than ever in its history.